FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 It was recommended that the variations be made as they were important

-documents for guiding the future development and management of the Estuary.--- 11
+documents for guiding the future development and management of the Estuary.
+---
+11

 During discussion on this item, Councillor Gilligan read a letter received from